Pulmonary hypertension

 Pulmonary hypertension (PH or PHTN) is a condition of increased blood pressure in the arteries of the lungs.
 Symptoms include shortness of breath, fainting, tiredness, chest pain, swelling of the legs, and a fast heartbeat.
 The condition may make it difficult to exercise.
 Onset is typically gradual.

-According to the latest defintion at the 6th World Symposium of Pulmonary Hypertension, a patient is deemed to have pulmonary hypertension if the pulmonary mean arterial pressure is greater than 20mmHg at rest, and Pulmonary Vascular Resistance PVR >3 Wood units.
-This was revised down from 25mmHg to improve sensitivity.
-Furthermore, the initial cutoff of 25mmHg was purely arbitrary.
+According to the definition at the 6th World Symposium of Pulmonary Hypertension in 2018, a patient is deemed to have pulmonary hypertension if the pulmonary mean arterial pressure is greater than 20mmHg at rest, revised down from a purely arbitrary 25mmHg, and pulmonary vascular resistance (PVR) greater than 3 Wood units.

 The cause is often unknown.
 Risk factors include a family history, prior pulmonary embolism (blood clots in the lungs), HIV/AIDS, sickle cell disease, cocaine use, chronic obstructive pulmonary disease, sleep apnea, living at high altitudes, and problems with the mitral valve.
 The underlying mechanism typically involves inflammation and subsequent remodeling of the arteries in the lungs.
 Diagnosis involves first ruling out other potential causes.
+High cardiac output states, such as advanced liver disease or the presence of large arteriovenous fistulas, may lead to an elevated mean pulmonary artery pressure (mPAP) greater than 20 mm Hg despite a pulmonary vascular resistance (PVR) less than 2 Wood units, which does not necessarily indicate pulmonary vascular disease.